Mr-Smyth/sunwhere/testing.md

   3. Refreshed page multiple times to see if any errors occurred.
      * No errors detected.
      * Objects always displayed as expected.
-  4. Re-ran above tests following refactored code to allow for Sat,Sun & Sunday only weekends.
+  4. Re-ran above tests following refactored code to allow for Sat, Sun & Sunday only weekends.
 Set current day to both Saturday and Sunday.
      * No errors detected.
      * Output to console always displayed as expected.